 In this chapter, we measure the performance of the DSA, with the goal to determine an effective utilization strategy to apply the DSA to QdP.
 In Section 3.1 we lay out our benchmarking methodology, then perform benchmarks in 3.2 and finally summarize our findings in 3.3.

-As the performance of the DSA has been evaluated in great detail by Reese Kuper et al. in [6], we will perform only a limited amount of benchmarks with the purpose of determining behaviour in a multi-socket system, penalties from using Intel DML and throughput for transfers from DDR-SDRAM to HBM.
+The performance of DSA has been evaluated in great detail by Reese Kuper et al. in [5].
+Therefore, we will perform only a limited amount of benchmarks with the purpose of verifying the figures from [5] and analysing best practices and restrictions for applying DSA to QdP.